JupiterOne-Archives/docs/knowledgeBase/security-operations/scim2.md

 #### In the Identity Provider
 Once confirming support of SCIM 2.0 by your IdP, follow their SCIM setup instructions.

 > Note: JupiterOne’s support of SCIM allows for Create/Read/Update/Delete actions from the Identity Provider (IdP) to JupiterOne.
-JuptierOne’s support of SCIM does not permit the reverse action of Create/Read/Update/Delete from JupiterOne to the Identity Provider.
+JupiterOne’s support of SCIM does not permit the reverse action of Create/Read/Update/Delete from JupiterOne to the Identity Provider.

 ### Example: JupiterOne SCIM support through Okta